zhaoyi0113/southbanksoftware/README.md

 row to a DataT2 instance, then check if it's z value exist on the hash map generated before.
 If not, add to the join table.
 So the total time complexity of this program is O(n+m).

+On parsing the first file, it will check whether the hash map contains a duplicate value of y for the row which has the same value of z.
+Therefore, it will not load the whole data file into memory.
+When parsing the second file, it only reads the value of each row which has an existed z value on the previous generated hash map.
+Then found one, it will do the join operation to add the value y.
+So the total memory used will be less than the size of the first data file.